heptarch/heptarch.github.io/drafts/tarkovsky.md

 cluttered as it was with his last effects---dried chrysanthemums, polyhedra in birch and argilite, etchings by
-Leonardo, letters to Antonioni and Bergman, his spectral polaroids---and could be found in odd places around the house, in little stacks under the cupboards, say, or inside the fuse box, as if they were alive and exploring.
+Leonardo, letters to Antonioni and Bergman, his spectral polaroids---and which could be found in odd places around the house, in little stacks under the cupboards, say, or inside the fuse box, as if they were alive and exploring.
 The Institute's crowning treasure, however, was the "Martyrlog", diaries spanning the